It’s hard to spend half a $5 bill.

 We even recommend visiting your own church’s website on your phone, and try to navigate through the giving process.
 How many times did you have to pinch and zoom?
 How frustrated did you get?
 How much time did it take to enter in all those credit card numbers?

 Increase generosity by embracing the smartphone rather than avoiding it.
+The last, and most influential, of the myths that pastors believe about online giving:

 Myth #3: Believing Your Administrative Team Can Just Make It Work